blueshrapnel/udacity-robotics/project_five/readme.md

 # Udacity Project "Home Service Robot"

 ## Workspace Docker Container
-There is a problem installing dependencies for ROS Noetic, so downgrading to ROS Kinetic.
+There is a problem installing dependencies for the Turtlebot packages in ROS Noetic, so downgrading to ROS Kinetic. :-( See the `readme.md` in the docker directory for comments on building a container with ROS kinetic, access to nvidia gpu and Gazebo.
+Note I tried to update Gazebo to a higher version, however turtlebot has
 In a docker container (see docker.Dockerfile, `docker build -t roomba .`), initialise the workspace as explained below.

 ```